 Memphis Welcome Center: A Tribute to Elvis and BB King

-You will first be greeted by two magnificent bronze statues.
+The building houses two magnificent bronze statues.
 These two statues pay tribute to two of Memphis most famous musicians.

 The statue of Elvis Presley was the first bronze statue of him in the world.
 Originally it was placed on Beal St. in Memphis.
 In 1996 the statue was moved into the welcome center to protect it from the elements, and souvenir collectors.